 To avoid this, make sure you post content regularly to your business group.
 Even a simple post updating your audience on what's new with your brand or asking them what they think about a specific product is enough to boost engagement and get people talking.
 So things stay interesting and don’t go stale, you should set up a schedule in which you post weekly prompts for users to respond to.

-Take advantage of marketing automation tools that help you post consistently so you don't miss out on conversions to your group and continue to grow it even if you aren't actively on it all the time.
+Take advantage of live streaming feature tools that help you post consistently so you don't miss out on conversions to your group and continue to grow it even if you aren't actively on it all the time.

 Engage with your audience.